AndrewJMart/TheShadeFE/_posts/2025-11-22-Third-Person-Programming.md

 title: "Resist Third Person Programming"
 date: 2025-11-22
 gif: assets/gifs/Driving.gif
-excerpt: Creating A Simple Rendition Of Malloc.
+excerpt: A Plea To Those Early In Their Career (Like Me).
 featured: false
 ---